Frequently Asked Questions

 Individual therapy: $150 per session

-Couples therapy/coaching: $175 per session
+Couples coaching: $175 per session

-Coaching or psychoeducational programs: fees vary by format and duration
+Psychoeducational programs: fees vary by format and duration

 All session dues are collected at the time of service.